The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Confirming Hopf bifurcation in networks

 In order to decide whether a nondegenerate Hopf bifurcation can occur in each of the 87 networks, we compute, using symbolic algebra as described in Section~\ref{secnondegen}, the first Lyapunov coefficient at each point on the Hopf set for each network.
 (Recall that for a nondegenerate Hopf bifurcation to occur we require the first Lyapunov coefficient to be nonzero.)
 We also check, as described in more detail in Section~\ref{sectrans} below, that the rate constants unfold the bifurcation.

 To following theorem summarises the outcome of this process.
-The full code and detailed output of the computations are available on GitHub \cite{balazsgithub,muradgithub}. \begin{thm} Nondegenerate Hopf bifurcations occur in $86$ out of the $87$ dynamically non-equivalent, bimolecular $3$-species, $4$-reaction CRNs with the potential for Hopf bifurcation identified in Theorem~\ref{thms3r4Hopfpotential}.
+The full code and detailed output of the computations are available on GitHub \cite{balazsgithub,muradgithub}. \begin{thm} Nondegenerate Hopf bifurcations occur in $86$ of the $87$ dynamically non-equivalent, bimolecular $3$-species, $4$-reaction CRNs with the potential for Hopf bifurcation identified in Theorem~\ref{thms3r4Hopfpotential}.
 A nondegenerate supercritical Hopf bifurcation occurs in $57$ of these $86$ networks; a nondegenerate subcritical Hopf bifurcation occurs in $54$ of these $86$ networks; and both supercritical and subcritical bifurcations occur in $25$ of the networks.
 The single remaining network does not admit a nondegenerate Hopf bifurcation: the first Lyapunov coefficient is identically zero on the Hopf set.
-This exceptional network robustly admits a degenerate Hopf bifurcation.
 All the Hopf bifurcations, both nondegenerate and degenerate, are unfolded by the rate constants. \end{thm}

-The full list of networks admitting Hopf bifurcation in Theorem~\ref{thms3r4Hopf} appears in Appendix~\ref{appnetworks}.
+The full list of networks admitting nondegenerate Hopf bifurcation in Theorem~\ref{thms3r4Hopf} appears in Appendix~\ref{appnetworks}.
 It is helpful to classify the $86$ non-equivalent CRNs capable of nondegenerate Hopf bifurcation into groups.
-It turns out that all of these networks have $4$ distinct reactant complexes, and we can group the networks according to the molecularities of these reactant complexes.
+As expected, all of these networks have $4$ distinct reactant complexes (see Remark~\ref{remND}), and we can group the networks according to the molecularities of these reactant complexes.
 A network whose reactant complexes have molecularities $a$, $b$, $c$ and $d$ will be said to have {\bf reactant molecularity} $(a,b,c,d)$, where we assume that $a \leq b \leq c \leq d$.

 There are four reactant molecularities which occur amongst the 86 networks admitting nondegenerate Hopf bifurcation: $(0,1,2,2)$, i.e., one constant, one linear and two quadratic reaction rates; $(1,1,2,2)$, i.e., two linear and two quadratic reaction rates; $(0,2,2,2)$, i.e., one constant and three quadratic reaction rates; and $(1,2,2,2)$, i.e., one linear and three quadratic reaction rates.

-In Table~\ref{table86summary}, we present a classification of the networks according to reactant molecularity and the signs that the first Lyapunov coefficient, denoted by $L_1$, can take on the Hopf set.
+In Table~\ref{table86summary}, we present a classification of these 86 networks according to reactant molecularity and the signs that the first Lyapunov coefficient, denoted by $L_1$, can take on the Hopf set.